 Urushiol Causes the Itching

-The substance in the Toxicodendron species that causes the uncomfortable allergic reaction is an oil called urushiol.
-The name comes from the popular name of the Japanese lacquer tree (Toxicodendron vernicifluum), which is urushi, and as you might expect, any oil that can harden into lacquer is going to hang around on the skin for a long time.
+The substance in the Toxicodendron genus that causes the uncomfortable allergic reaction is an oil called urushiol.
+The name comes from the popular name of the Japanese lacquer tree (Toxicodendron vernicifluum, zones 9-11), which is urushi, and as you might expect, any oil that can harden into lacquer is going to hang around on the skin for a long time.
 It doesn't evaporate or get absorbed as other oils do and basically has to wear off, which is why itching from poison ivy goes on for such a long time.

 Because of the danger of allergic reaction, which can occur even by breathing the vapor, harvesting of urushiol oil in Asia has traditionally been accomplished by trained and presumably immune workers.
 The oil retains its irritating qualities indefinitely, and it's even possible to have an allergic reaction by being in contact with an old piece of Asian lacquerware.
 You can also be exposed by touching garden tools that have been in contact with urushiol.